nix-community/NUR/README.md

 These modules are then accessible as `nur.repos.<repo>.modules.homeManager.<module>` in flakes.

+The legacy `modules` attribute is also supported as a fallback for `homeModules`.

 #### Providing Darwin modules

 Darwin (nix-darwin) modules should be placed in the `darwinModules` attribute: